uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_full_2025.md

 After typing this out the answer seems quite obvious as to what I should do (“whatever leads to dispassion”) but maybe you have some insights you want to share.
 Thank you.

+*Edit: with the modification of abstaining from telling lies rather than deception

 - **[Sister_Medhini](https://www.reddit.com/r/HillsideHermitage/comments/1pf44yf/thoughts_on_abstaining_from_the_gym/nshek1s/)** _2025-12-05 20:21:30_:
     If vanity has become the most immediate and weighty (no pun intended) motivation for doing strength training, while the practical reasons are more of a vague theoretical idea that is almost on the level of an excuse, this is obviously a problem.
 And it's a problem to keep doing it through that framework.